 Our mission is to serve western North Carolina by building stronger, more educated and involved communities that understand the threats to their local environment, are equipped with the tools and resources to take direct conservation action, and have significant opportunities to engage in conservation activities through volunteering.
 Through the efforts of these dedicated communities and the direct service of AmeriCorps Project Conserve members, we hope to ultimately achieve greater community understanding of conservation and the environment and increase support for, and sustainable improvements to, at-risk ecosystems in western North Carolina.

-AmeriCorps Project Conserve is a National Service program in which members come from across the nation to dedicate themselves to serving western North Carolina for an 11 month service term.
+Project Conserve is a National Service program in which members come from across the nation to dedicate themselves to serving critical environmental and community needs in western North Carolina through service positions.
 Members are selected based on skill, education, experience, passion and commitment to service.
-Project Conserve was founded in September of 2004 as an initiative of Carolina Mountain Land Conservancy (CMLC) to respond to the growing conservation needs in western North Carolina.
+Project Conserve was founded in 2004 as an initiative of Conserving Carolina (formerly Carolina Mountain Land Conservancy) to respond to the growing conservation needs in western North Carolina.
 The program focuses on collaboration with nonprofit organizations, community groups and local governments to provide service throughout the region.

-AmeriCorps Project Conserve is administered by Conserving Carolina, formerly Carolina Mountain Land Conservancy and funded by the Corporation for National and Community Service, the North Carolina Commission on Volunteerism and Community Service in the office of Governor Roy Cooper, and the critical support of our host sites and community partners.
+AmeriCorps Project Conserve and Summer of Service are administered by Conserving Carolina, formerly Carolina Mountain Land Conservancy, and funded by the Corporation for National and Community Service, the North Carolina Commission on Volunteerism and Community Service in the office of Governor Roy Cooper, and the critical support of our host sites and community partners.

 A Decade Of Impact